clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/grammar.rst

 * Widget Pro v5.0
 * Widget Master v2.1.12

-Hyphenated or Slashed-concatenated Terms
+Hyphenated or slashed-concatenated terms
 ========================================

 For hyphenated or slash-concatenated terms, capitalize only the first letter, even if they are headings.
 For example:

 * Day/night Menu
 * Follow-up Action Items

-Plurals and Possessives
+Plurals and possessives
 ***********************
 Because English plurals and possessives use the same /s/ and /z/ phonemes, they can create problems for even experienced writers.
 This section deals with these issues.

-Singular vs. Plural Possessives
+Singular vs. plural possessives
 ===============================
 Here are some guidelines for singular and plural possessives: